Guide for New RNs

 - The Registered Nurses Act and Regulations

 The CCP is a comprehensive program that helps you maintain and enhance your practice.
 By completing the annual requirements, you assure the public that you are committed to maintaining and improving your competence as a registered nurse.
 Click here to learn more about the CCP.

 Your registration with the College sends the public the message that you are a well-educated, qualified and trustworthy professional.
 Did you know your annual registration fee comes with several additional benefits including:

 - free webinars and a variety of other learning opportunities

-- Four issues of NurseLink and 12 issues of College eNews
+- Access to practice resources on our online NurseLink portal (coming this summer) and 12 issues of College eNews

 There are a number of ways you can interact with the College and get more involved: